obellprat/augur.world/README.md

 # augur.world 🌊
 AUGUR is an initiative of the Swiss Agency for Development (SDC) humanitarian innovation accelerator “Innovation meets Practice” in 2021.
-Its vision is to provide state-of-the-art information on climate disasters and change which is open source, quality proven and feasible for humanitarian actors.
+Its vision is to provide state-of-the-art information on flood disasters and change which is open source, quality proven and feasible for humanitarian actors.
 These services reduce the financial and administrative costs to access climate expert knowledge.

 AUGUR combines information from satellite imaginary, climate change and hydrological modelling.
 A first product is the development of a digital toolkit to assess the risk from heavy precipitation.
 Additional products will offer the calculation of riverine discharge and level of flooding for remote areas where no local and global trust worthful data is available.